 Wells Cathedral is a historic jewel from the 12th century built entirely in the Gothic style.
 The cathedral is believed to be the first among English churches to be built in the Gothic style.
 The cathedral is also believed to house England’s second-oldest serving clocks.

 This enormous church–nearly on par with the size of a castle–still astounds the tourists with both its architectural beauty and size.
 Another interesting fact about Wells Cathedral is its tenor bell, which is the 10th largest bell in the world, weight around 3000 kgs (6614 lbs).
 A visit here is one of the best things you can do in Somerset.
+Check out our guide to all the best things to do in Wells while you’re there, here.

 9. Church of Holy Ghost, Somerset